folio-org/folio-org.github.io/guides/rename-module.md

 Deal with any outstanding pull requests.

-Ideally perform one more `lokalisepush.py` run to capture any remaining translations under this old repository name.
+For front-end modules, ideally perform one more `lokalisepush.py` run to capture any remaining translations under this old repository name.
 Otherwise follow-up when [configuring Lokalise](#adjust-lokalise-configuration) for the new repository.

 At GitHub use the "[archive and read-only](https://help.github.com/en/articles/about-archiving-repositories)" Setting.